dieterich-lab/rp-bp/docs/source/howto-qc.rst

 .. figure:: _static/app2_2.png
    :align: center

 Try it out, and see more!

-For all options, consult the `API <api.html>`_.
+For all options, consult the API for :ref:`api_app2`.

 .. note::

     Any of the above command will open a browser page with the web application running locally.
-You can also specify a ``--host`` and a ``--port``, *e.g.* if launching the app from a remote server.
-In the latter case, you have to open a browser page at the correct address.
-For example, you use ``--host 123.123.123.123``, then open a page on *http://123.123.123.123:8050/*.
+You can also specify a ``--host`` and a ``--port``, *e.g.* if launching the app from a remote server use ``--host 0.0.0.0``, then open a page on *http://X.X.X.X:8050* where *X.X.X.X* is the public IP of your remote server.